nicksamuel/SEO-bookmarklets/README.md

 Most should work, but from a few tests in Firefox you're definitely safer using Chrome.
 Either way you will be able to tell very quickly if they work or not.

-Hopefully it goes without saying, but you're gonna be out of luck for cross-browser compatibility for any specific Chrome functions e.g. Clear Cache.

 **Why don't you just use markdown files to list the bookmarklets?**

 This only dawned on me as an option towards the end of this project.
 Whilst I guess it might be easier for people to bookmark these, it would be way more difficult to maintain and edit this document for me.
 Never say never...